 “We’ll just jump up and use what’s already set up.
 Ain’t no room for two set-ups down in the bowels.
 Where’s the fans gonna be?”

 I had not expected many fans.
 David anticipates a stadium crowd for his debut.
 We finally decide to set up on the courtyard in front of Mower.
 We run around collecting extension cords which we feed out the dorm windows.
 I know not to do a sound check in order to keep the authorities unaware that we are putting on an unauthorized show.
 We tune the guitars in the boiler room, to eliminate that annoying intro to our sets.
 I’m so worried that it’s becoming a disaster that Jace appears, signing that he’ll help the Waltham kids keep their sound together.
 After attempting to connect with the Neighborhoods, he finds that only the bassist Jim is receptive to his spiritual presence.
 I agree to help, having shown Hippie how to keep it together when he was learning the bass.
 Confidence is everything.
 David needs no help there.
 His guitar playing will be all Minehan.
 Their drummer, Mike, is a stocky jock-type.
 He’ll have to thrash along by himself.

 Jack is concentrating on the Standing Band’s set list.
 His purchase of a MOOG has immersed him into self-conscious, dreary dirges.
-We aren’t doing any False Gods songs.
-That’s the old band, he states.
+We will not do any False Gods songs.
+That is the old band, he states.
 We want to be new, but his moody songs sound tired and old.
 I can care less; Jace is here and that always lifts my spirits.
 Jill is all nerves, having never played in public.
 I laugh that I have become the bass expert.
 I try to remember how Hippie became so proficient.
 I guess that his choir experience was the foundation of playing from the heart.
 The twins are also choir girls.

 “Did you ever sing in church?”
 I ask her and Jim, the Neighborhood’s bassist.